 Notification of acceptance into the LSUHSC-NO PA Program will be provided within 6 weeks of the final interviews.
-Applicants offered a seat in the January class must acknowledge acceptance of the offer within ten (10) calendar days of their notification by providing the following:
+Applicants offered a seat in the January class must acknowledge acceptance of the offer within two weeks of their notification by providing the following:

 - 1. An electronic response to the PA Program of Acceptance letter. - 2.
 A non-refundable acceptance deposit (\$500) to hold a seat in the class and which will be applied toward tuition. - 3.
 A completed criminal background check (will include checking sex offenses and crimes against minors or elderly).
 Regarding misdemeanors or felonies, even if indicated that record is expunged, the information is still discoverable during a background check.
 Any omission or errors are considered falsification of the application, and this could result in negative clearance.
-A negative clearance, however, will not necessarily preclude matriculation; but a conviction of a felony offense may result in ineligibility to receive licensure in Louisiana.
+A negative clearance, however, will not necessarily preclude matriculation; but a conviction of a felony offense may result in ineligibility to receive licensure in Louisiana. - 4.
+A completed drug screen will be required prior to matriculation.